 As we approach the holiday season, I’d like to offer all of our readers my most sincere best wishes for a wonderful holiday week next week.
 We at Concentus are thankful to have you as part of our community, and would like to wish you a wonderful Merry Christmas, Happy Hanukkah and all the best of health, happiness, and prosperity in 2017!

 Bull markets are born on pessimism, grow on skepticism, mature on optimism, and die on euphoria.
 The time of maximum pessimism is the best time to buy, and the time of maximum optimism is the best time to sell.”

-In last month’s article, we focused on “chasing performance” as one of the biggest mistakes to avoid for anyone who wants to become a great investor.
-This month we focus on a similar, but slightly different quality…Great Investors Are Humble
+In last month’s article, we focused on “being observant” as one of the great qualities to adopt for anyone who wants to become a great investor.
+This month we focus on a similar, but slightly different quality…Great Investors have a Healthy Memory

 “The most surprising development about the expanding world of abundance in the 21st century is that it most richly rewards those individuals who are increasingly grateful for every aspect of the extraordinary world that is being created around them.
 To the degree that you are grateful for what you have, you will get more of what you want.”